 Safeguarding the future of these properties will protect over 70 jobs and could lead to five vacant commercial units being brought back in to use.

-Campbeltown CARS will provide traditional skills training courses for local contractors and building professionals.
-In addition to this, a number of events will be held to raise awareness, understanding and enjoyment of Campbeltown’s rich heritage.
+Campbeltown CARS is providing traditional skills training courses for local contractors and building professionals.
+In addition to this, a number of events are being to raise awareness, understanding and enjoyment of Campbeltown’s rich heritage and the wider historic environment.

-The main aim is to provide a sustainable economic future for Campbeltown’s historic town centre that recognises the value of its built heritage whilst making it a better place to live, work and visit.
+The main aim is to provide a sustainable economic future for Campbeltown that recognises the value of its built heritage whilst making it a better place to live, work, visit and invest.